William Shockley: Personal life

 Shockley was also known in his early years for elaborate practical jokes.
 He had a longtime hobby of raising ant colonies.

 Shockley donated sperm to the Repository for Germinal Choice, a sperm bank founded by Robert Klark Graham in hopes of spreading humanity's best genes.
 The bank, called by the media the "Nobel Prize sperm bank", claimed to have three Nobel Prize-winning donors, though Shockley was the only one to publicly acknowledge his involvement.
 However, Shockley's controversial views brought the Repository for Germinal Choice a degree of notoriety and may have discouraged other Nobel Prize winners from donating sperm.

 Shockley was unhappy in his life and was often psychologically and sometimes physically abusive toward his sons.
 On one occasion, he reportedly played Russian roulette on himself as part of a suicide attempt.

 Shockley died of prostate cancer on August 12, 1989, in Stanford, California, at the age of 79.
-At the time of his death, he was estranged from most of his friends and family, except his second wife, the former Emmy Lanning (1913–2007).
-His children reportedly learned of his death by reading his obituary in the newspaper.
-He is buried at Alta Mesa Memorial Park in Palo Alto, California.
+At the time of his death he was estranged from most of his friends and family, with the exception of his second wife.
+His children learned of his death by reading his obituary in the newspaper.
+He is buried in Alta Mesa Memorial Park in Palo Alto, California.